 Compare a range of digital banks in Ireland

-Why should I use a digital bank account in Ireland?
+Why should I use an online bank account in Ireland?

 - Banking access in your pocket